joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 {:.no_toc}

-When we have a large list of genes of interest (for example, a list of differentially expressed genes obtained from an RNA-Seq experiment), how do we make sense of the biological meaning of that list?
-One way is to perform functional enrichment analysis.
-This method consists of the application of statistical tests to verify if genes of interest are more often associated to certain biological functions when compared with a random set of genes.
+When we have a large list of genes of interest (for example, a list of differentially expressed genes obtained from an RNA-Seq experiment), how do we extract biological meaning from that list?
+- One way to do so perform functional enrichment analysis.
+This method consists of the application of statistical tests to verify if genes of interest are more often associated to certain biological functions than what would be expected in a random set of genes.
 In this tutorial you will learn about enrichment analysis and how to perform it.

 **What is the Gene Ontology?** <br/>
-The [Gene Ontology](http://www.geneontology.org/) provides structured, controlled vocabularies and classifications of many domains of molecular and cellular biology.
-It is divided in three separate ontologies: biological process (e.g., signal transduction), molecular function (e.g., catalytic activity) and cellular component (e.g., ribosome).
-These ontologies are structured as a directed acyclic graph (a hierarchy with multi-parenting) connecting GO terms which represent all the different molecular and cellular functions.
+The [Gene Ontology](http://www.geneontology.org/) is a structured, controlled vocabulary and classification of gene function in the molecular and cellular level.
+It is divided in three separate sub-ontologies or GO types: biological process (e.g., signal transduction), molecular function (e.g., ATPase activity) and cellular component (e.g., ribosome).
+These sub-ontologies are structured as directed acyclic graphs (a hierarchy with multi-parenting) of GO terms.

 ![](images/GOexample.png)
 >
 **Figure 1** QuickGO - http://www.ebi.ac.uk/QuickGO

-**What is GO annotation?** <br/>
+**What are GO annotations?** <br/>
-Genes are associated to GO terms via annotations, where each gene can be associated to multiple annotations.
-An important notion to take into account when using GO is that, according to the **true path rule**, a gene annotated to a term is also implicitly annotated to each ancestor of that term.
-GO annotations have evidence codes that encode the type of evidence supporting them (eg. experimentally verified (a small minority), or inferred from in-silico experiments).
+Genes are associated to GO terms via GO annotations.
+Each gene can have multiple annotations even of the same GO type.
+An important notion to take into account when using GO is that, according to the **true path rule**, a gene annotated to a term is also implicitly annotated to each ancestor of that term in the GO graph.
+GO annotations have evidence codes that encode the type of evidence supporting them.
+Only a small minority of genes have experimentally verified annotations; the large majority have annotations inferred electronically based on sequence homology or patterns.

-> ### Agenda
+> ### Overview
 >
 > In this tutorial, we will deal with:
 >